| FREE SOFTWARE |

 I applied the following patches to the official Debian package:

 I also created an additional plugin called geoip_allregions based on geoip_region_maxmind and geoip_city_maxmind.
-It generates worldwide region information in a Regions table and in the Hosts table.
+It generates worldwide region information in a Regions table and in the Hosts table using the freely available MaxMind city database (according to its documentation, geoip_region_maxmind only shows region information for US and Canada, and it requires the licensed MaxMind region database).
 See the README file for more information.
 The Debian package is called awstats-plugin-geoip-allregions.

-Furthermore, I created an additional Debian package to automate the setup of awstats for Apache and/or Apache2.
-This package awstats-update, contains a cron script for automatically updating the AWStats database files.
-Also included is a CGI script for listing the available AWStats reports.
+Furthermore, I created an additional Debian package to automate the setup of awstats for Apache.
+This package, awstats-apache2, automatically changes the permissions of the Apache log files to world-readable so that awstats can process them, and it contains a CGI script for listing the available AWStats reports.

 The free software on this page is also provided as Debian packages for the "i386" architecture.
 You can browse my repository pool and the Packages files for main and contrib.
 If you have a different architecture, you can download the Debian source package as described below and create your own binary package.